Vertex Cover Reconfiguration and Beyond: Polynomial-Time Algorithms

-The goal of this section is to generalize Observation \ref{obs-no-even-cycles} to all cactus graphs.
-To do so, we first show, in Lemmas \ref{lemma-cactus-seq} and \ref{lemma-cactus-preserv-seq}, that the third condition of Lemma \ref{lemma-preserv-seq} is satisfied for cactus graphs with $c = 2$.
-In Lemma \ref{must-fix-labels}, we show how $2$-bounded prefixes can be found in time polynomial in $n$, which leads to Theorem \ref{theorem-cactus}, the main result of this section.
+In the remainder of this section, we generalize Proposition~\ref{obs-no-even-cycles} to all cactus graphs assuming that the given vertex covers $S$ and $T$ are of size at most $k - 2$.
+To do so, we first show, in Lemmas \ref{lemma-cactus-seq} and \ref{lemma-cactus-preserv-seq}, that~the third condition of Lemma \ref{lemma-preserv-seq} is satisfied for cactus graphs with $c = 2$.
+In Lemma \ref{must-fix-labels}, we show how two-bounded prefixes can be found in time polynomial in $n$, which leads to Theorem \ref{theorem-cactus}.
+We note that a similar result was proven independently by Ito et al.~\cite{ItoNZ16} via completely different methods.